WangZhiYao/Vitamio/README.md

 # NOTICE
 Vitamio library is no longer maintained by official.
+You can use [Google ExoPlayer](https://github.com/google/ExoPlayer) instead of vitamio library,

 # Vitamio
 Based on <a href="https://vitamio.org" target="_blank">Vitamio</a>, support full screen, playback, change progress, volume, brightness by gesture